Menstrual Bleeding vs. Spotting - The Facts

 Vaginal bleeding between periods is usually very normal and should not be a cause for concern.
 If the blood flow is light, it is called ‘spotting’ or ‘breakthrough bleeding’.
 The medical term for bleeding between periods is metrorrhagia.
 Read on to discover the possible causes of spotting, how to deal with it and when to see a doctor.

-For a lot of women, spotting is quite common.
-Because all women’s periods are different, it is useful to distinguish between spotting and a proper period.
-Some periods begin or end with spotting, and some women bleed more lightly than others.
+For a lot of people, spotting is quite common.
+Because everyone’s periods are different, it is useful to distinguish between spotting and a proper period.
+Some periods begin or end with spotting, and some people bleed more lightly than others.
 As such, it can be hard to tell the difference.

-Menstrual bleeding occurs roughly every 28 days in non-pregnant women.
+Menstrual bleeding occurs roughly every 28 days in non-pregnant people.
 Each month, the uterine lining thickens to prepare for pregnancy.
-If a woman does not get pregnant, the uterus sheds its lining, causing a monthly period.
+If a person does not get pregnant, the uterus sheds its lining, causing a monthly period.

 Some traits of menstrual bleeding include:

-- A regular schedule: While the length of time between periods varies among women, most women experience periods around the same time each month.
+While the length of time between periods varies, most people experience periods around the same time each month.

-- A predictable bleeding pattern: Every woman’s menstrual bleeding follows its own pattern.
-For many women, a monthly period begins with light spotting, gets heavier for a day or two, and then gets gradually lighter, ending with spotting.
+Everyone’s menstrual bleeding follows its own pattern.
+For many, a monthly period begins with light spotting, gets heavier for a day or two, and then gets gradually lighter, ending with spotting.

-- Time spent not bleeding: Some women with hormonal imbalances or health issues may spot throughout the month.
+Some people with hormonal imbalances or health issues may spot throughout the month.
 Periods usually last 5-7 days, and never last an entire month.

-- Menstrual blood is usually red: The colour can help differentiate a period from spotting, although the blood may be brown at the beginning or end of the period.
-Some women see large clots or strings of blood with their monthly period, which is less common with spotting.
+The colour can help differentiate a period from spotting, although the blood may be brown at the beginning or end of the period.
+Some people see large clots or strings of blood with their monthly period, which is less common with spotting.